bmatsuo/lark/README.md

 #Lark

 Lark is a modern extensible build system scripted using Lua.
+Lark is inspired by `make` and several build systems written in Python.
+The goal of Lark is to provide the ease and flexibility of a full scripting environment in a portable, self-contained, and easy to integrate package.

+Python tools are great but producing consistent python environments on different machines, or accounting for those differences conversely, causes overhead and headaches.

+Lark attempts to avoid the problems of using python by shipping a self-contained interpreter and isolating module repositories for each project.
+It doesn't matter what versions of the Lua interpreter are installed on developer machines (if any).
+The interpreter used by Lark can be ensured to be consistent.

 ##Core Features